mikkopa/mso-rew-converter-ui/README.md

 ## 📈 Version History

 - **v1.0**: Initial Blazor WebAssembly release
 - **v1.0.1**: Added option to add manual filters to result files.
-Added option to show delay in milliseconds, meters or feets and to add an offset to delay values.
+Added option to show delay in milliseconds, meters or feet and to add an offset to delay values.
+- **v1.0.2**: Enhanced channel settings export with dual delay tables, comprehensive offset support, and professional formatting for audio processor integration.

 ---